 Coordination of Care is an activity of collaborating care teams.
 Explicitly maintained knowledge of the currently active care team members, their responsibilities, commitments and contribution to the care of the patient are essential for deciding how to harmonize potentially conflicting decisions and actions, and incorporating new information into a comprehensive and dynamic care plan.

-The first set of capabilities described support defining who the care team is and how each individual relates to each other.
+The first set of capabilities described support defining who the care team is and how the individual members relate to each other.
 Membership in a patient’s care team is a pre-requisite for communication, negotiation and acceptance of individual contributions to a comprehensive patient care plan.
 The functional capabilities described in this document restrict coordination of care to individuals who have been accepted as members of the care team; care team membership within the coordination of care system (CCS) is a perquisite for interaction based on the capabilities described in this document.

-Request Participation
+5.2.1 Request Participation